donnior/sparkle/doc/argument_resolv.md

 ## FullHttpRequest

-If you run sparkle with a servlet container, you can pass netty's `FullHttpRequest` as parameter.
+If you run sparkle with a netty container, you can pass netty's `FullHttpRequest` as parameter.